mrslvs/invoicing/README.md

 ## About

 My first fullstack JavaScript application for creating and managing invoices via REST API.
-Built with the help of **[Dave Gray's tutorials](https://www.youtube.com/c/DaveGrayTeachesCode)**.

 ## Technologies